International Award-Winning Wedding Photojournalism

 Another form of ‘insurance’ I have is the cameras I use.
 They have dual card slots and I write the same image to both cards.
 If one of the cards corrupts, I’ll have the same images on the other card, so an instant in-camera backup.
 It’s never happened to me yet though!

-I have a very considered approach to taking pictures and believe that the complete story of a typical full days’ worth of wedding coverage can be told in approximately 300 to 500 pictures that give a complete narrative of the day from start to finish and this is the amount I normally deliver.
+I have a very considered approach to taking pictures and believe that the complete story of a typical full day’s worth of wedding coverage can be told in approximately 400 to 600 pictures that give a complete narrative of the day from start to finish, and this is the amount I normally deliver.

 By removing colour, the viewer can concentrate on light, form, shape and composition, without having to contend with colours & tones that clash and distract the eye from what should be the centre of focus in an image.